rfbressan/my_project/README.md

 4.1 The Build pane will be available, from where you can build your article (Ctrl+Shif+B) **when your pipeline is up to date**

 After this initial setup your workflow would consist of creating new functions to perform a task, declare a target for such a task, run the pipeline with `targets::tar_make()`, update your manuscript in the Article folder and, compile the article (Build Book or Ctrl+Shif+B).
 Your can check your workflow using the `targets` functions `tar_visnetwork()` or `tar_manifest()`.
-For more advanced uses you should check the [`targets`](https://books.ropensci.org/targets/index.html) manual.
+For more advanced usage you should check the [`targets`](https://books.ropensci.org/targets/index.html) manual.
 The targets dependency graph for this project is presented in the figure bellow.

 ![](Article/Figs/graph.png)